 Only one value was ever defined (afrf), and no alternative was ever implemented.
 There is nothing to configure.

-From monitoring to full protection: a deployment path
+From monitoring to enforcement: a deployment path

 Do not jump straight to p=reject.
 Follow this three-phase approach to avoid blocking your own legitimate email.